 A connector component declaration may have the following annotation:

-It makes it an error if the connector is not connected from the outside (for a conditional connector this check is only active if the connector is enabled).
+It makes it an error if the connector does not appear as an inside connector in any connect-equation (for a conditional connector this check is only active if the connector is enabled).
 For an array of connectors it applies separately to each element.

 [This annotation is intended for non-causal connectors, see section 9.3.
 It is particularly suited for stream connectors, see chapter 15.]